Great Mackerel Beach: MBA

-The Mackerel Beach Association is a group of about sixty five property-owners who represent the wider community (especially with Council) on issues such as parking, garbage collection and other issues of import to the community.
+The Mackerel Beach Association is a group of about sixty-five property-owners who represent the wider community (especially with Council) on parking, garbage collection, and other issues of import to the community.

 Pet animals

 Due to its position bordering the Ku-ring-gai National Park, pet dogs have historically been prohibited from Mackerel Beach, as they are at The Basin and Currawong and other communities positioned along the western foreshores of Pittwater.
 Mackerel Beach is a Wildlife Protection Area (WPA); a major concern is protection of indigenous wildlife.

 In 2007 some residents asked the MBA for a leash-free area on the south end of the beach.
 This was rejected by the MBA at the AGM; the residents then raised the request with Pittwater Council, which decided to run a six-month trial of a Public Dog Exercise Area (PDEA) at the north end of the beach.
 Many residents disagreed with this decision.
-The area defined by the PDEA prohibited dogs from being walked past the northernmost house, as this region constitutes part of Ku-ring-gai Chase National Park, home to many native mammals, reptiles and bird species.
+The area defined by the PDEA prohibited dogs from being walked past the northernmost house, where the Ku-ring-gai Chase National Park begins, home to many species of native mammals, reptiles and birds.

 In 2008 the National Parks and Wildlife Service submitted a report to Pittwater Council that advised against a PDEA at Mackerel Beach.

 In December 2009 Pittwater Council resolved to permanently allow dogs off leads at Mackerel Beach between the public wharf north to the last house/National Park boundary, at certain times and with restrictions.
 The regulations are difficult to enforce in sparsely-populated and isolated Mackerel Beach.
 A man was injured by an attack from a dog on a leash in 2012.

-Cats are prohibited in WPAs; Pittwater Council banned pet cats from Mackerel Beach due to their impact on the native wildlife.
+Cats are prohibited in WPAs; Northern Beaches Council banned pet cats from Mackerel Beach due to their impact on the native wildlife.